 A close third (80-54 in 1902) and pennant-winning (83-49 in 1903) finishes by Milwaukee prompted the National League Philadelphia Phillies to make Hugh Duffy their manager for the 1904 season.
 His two-year stint with the Creams had demonstrated that, given first-rate playing talent to work with, Duffy could manage a ball club capably.
 But the mediocre Phillies were another matter.
 Hugh began his tenure by suffering through a 52-100 last-place season, but thereafter guided Philadelphia to consecutive, albeit non-pennant contending, first-division finishes.
 But that did not satisfy club brass, and Duffy was discharged at the close of the 1906 season, having compiled a cumulative 206-251 (.429) record at the Phillies’ helm.
 Because he had made a handful of game appearances while the Philadelphia manager, Duffy’s entry in the record book was slightly enlarged.
 But now his major-league playing days were behind him.
 In 1,737 games spread over 17 seasons, Hugh had batted .326, with 1,302 RBIs and 1,554 runs scored.
 His 550 extra-base hits included 106 home runs, seventh-highest for a player primarily from the 1893-1919 era.
 Duffy also stole 574 bases, and was an excellent outfield defender.
 On top of all that, he had joined with Tommy McCarthy to devise innovative game tactics, both offensively and in the field.
 In all, Hugh Duffy had enjoyed an exceptional playing career.

 Duffy returned to the professional ranks in 1920, guiding the Toronto Maple Leafs of the Class-AA International League to a fine (108-46) season.
 He then got the call from the Boston Red Sox, becoming manager of a once dominant American League club then being divested of playing talent by its cash-strapped owner, Harry Frazee.
 The Red Sox were a non-contending (75-79) fifth-place finisher for Duffy in 1921.
 The next year, the club went a dismal 61-93 (.396) and plummeted to the cellar, beginning a decades-long occupation of the AL nether regions.
-Duffy was relieved of duty at season’s end, and did not manage again.23 But he remained on hand in Boston for years, serving the Red Sox as a scout, front office functionary, spring training instructor, occasional first base and batting coach, tryout camp supervisor, and good-will ambassador.
+Duffy was relieved of duty at season’s end, and did not manage again.24 But he remained on hand in Boston for years, serving the Red Sox as a scout, front office functionary, spring training instructor, occasional first base and batting coach, tryout camp supervisor, and good-will ambassador.
+In time, Hugh made the acquaintance of Sox all-time great Ted Williams.
+Although men of different generations and temperament, the two shared a mutual love of the art of batting and enjoyed a cordial relationship.25

 1 This does not encompass the walks-as-base-hits inflated batting averages of 1887.
 Hugh Duffy’s .440 batting average is one of various baseball records revised long after the fact.
 In 1894 and for some 90 years thereafter, the Duffy batting mark was recorded as .438.